d-kleine/d-kleine/README.md

 │ Work and Organizational Psychologist with experience as a Data Scientist     │ │ specializing in Machine Learning, Deep Learning, and MLOps.
 Passionate       │ │ about automating processes and improving workflows through innovative,       │ │ customer-centric AI solutions.
-Enjoy finding ways to enhance efficiency      │ │ and always eager to learn new things.                                        │ └──────────────────────────────────────────────────────────────────────────────┘ .
+Purpose driven and always eager to learn      │ │ new things.                                                                  │ └──────────────────────────────────────────────────────────────────────────────┘ .
 ├── README.md